Skip to content

 Copying Screenshots Directly to the Clipboard

 One of the most efficient ways to use screenshots is to bypass saving a file altogether and copy the image directly to your clipboard.
-This allows you to paste it immediately into an email, document, presentation, or messaging app.
+How to screenshot on Mac allows you to paste it immediately into an email, document, presentation, or messaging app.

 To copy a full-screen screenshot to your clipboard, press Command (⌘) + Control + Shift + 3.
 There will be no camera shutter sound, and no thumbnail will appear.
 The image is now stored in your clipboard, ready to be pasted using Command (⌘) + V.